 Committee members should consist of an administrator, special education staff, general education staff, Digital Rights Manager (DRM), technology staff, and related service personnel, but may include other advisors such as students and parents if desired and beneficial.
 We require a minimum of 4, but we strongly recommend 5-7 committee members as a dedicated core group, to begin with, based on the success rate of past years' teams.

 - LEA Administrator (Required)

-- Special Education Teacher
+- Special Education or General Education Teacher (Required)

-- IT Staff (strongly recommended)
+- IT Staff (Required)

 - Teacher of the Deaf and Hard of Hearing

 - Related Services Staff (Speech-Language Pathologist, Occupational Therapist, Physical Therapist, etc)

 - Convene and sustain a District AEM-UDL Coordinating Committee (AEMUCC).